Shree7/test1/README.md

 > Pursue masters in Software and Systems programming
 >
-> Firmware development and Operating Systems.
+> Firmware development and Operating Systems
 >
 > Tech fellow